Yamat leading a MELA training

 Meeting in a community technology center

-We are proud to see Community Technology Centers serving as meeting places where leadership and pastoralists come together to discuss challenges and create action plans for conflict mitigation, climate change adaptation, and other environmental issues.
+We are proud to see Conservation Technology Centers serving as meeting places where leadership and pastoralists come together to discuss challenges and create action plans for conflict mitigation, climate change adaptation, and other environmental issues.
 Even without staff present, the CTCs strengthen relationships between communities and government.

 Elizabeth Naro, Director of Monitoring, Evaluation, Learning & Adaptation